GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

 \subsection{Overview of the \gra~resource: \emb~and \ens}

-\gra~is a fast graph processing and embedding library; it extensively uses parallel computation and efficient data structures to scale with big graphs.
+\gra~ consists of about about 1.5 million lines of Python code and about 200,000 lines of Rust code (results computed with the Tokei tool - \url{https://docs.rs/tokei/latest/tokei}), implementing efficient data structures and parallel computing techniques to enable scalable graph processing and embedding.

 The library's high-level structure, overall functionalities, and its two core modules, \ens~(ENabler of SMAll computational resources for LargE Networks) and \emb~(EMBeddInG GENerator), are depicted in Fig.~\ref{fig:schema}a.

-\ens~efficiently loads big graphs and executes graph processing operations, owing to its Rust~\cite{perkel2020scientists} implementation, and use of traditional map-reduce thread-based parallelism and branch-less Single Instruction Multiple Data (SIMD) parallelism.
+\ens~efficiently loads big graphs and executes graph processing operations, owing to its Rust~\cite{perkel2020scientists} implementation, and to the usage of map-reduce thread-based parallelism and branch-less Single Instruction Multiple Data (SIMD) parallelism.
 It also provides Python bindings for ease of use.

-Designed to leverage succinct data structures~\cite{elias1974}, \gra~ requires only a fraction of the memory required by other libraries, and guarantees average constant-time rank and select operations.
-This makes it possible to execute many graph processing tasks, e.g. accessing node neighbours and running first- and second-order random walks, with memory usage close to the theoretical minimum.
-Among the many high-performance algorithms it provides, the library implements efficient and effective \textit{approximated} weighted DeepWalk \& Node2Vec embedding models.
-They can process graphs containing high-degree nodes (degree \(> 10^6\)), an otherwise unmanageable task when using the analogous exact algorithms, and allow one to obtain edge-prediction performance comparable to those achieved by using the \textit{exact} version (Section \ref{sub:Ens-rw}).
+Designed to leverage succinct data structures~\cite{elias1975universal}, \gra~requires only a fraction of the memory required by other libraries and guarantees average constant-time rank and select operations~{\cite{pibiri2017dynamic}.
+This makes it possible to execute many graph processing tasks, e.g. accessing node neighbours and running first- and second-order RWs, with memory usage close to the theoretical minimum.

+However, the performance of RW-based embedding methods is often affected by the high computational costs required by the random-walk generators that often rely on a limited number of random-walk samples that cannot accurately represent the topology of the underlying graph.
+This leads to uninformative graph embeddings that affect the performance of the subsequent graph-prediction models.
+To overcome these limitations \gra~ focuses on smart and efficient implementations of random-walk-based embedding methods since its main objective is to scale with large graphs (see Methods for details), while other effective but more complex models based, e.g. on GNN~\cite{Wu21} available from other libraries~\cite{Zheng20} are not yet implemented in the library, due to their well-known scaling limitations~\cite{Wu21,Happ22}.

+Among the many high-performance algorithms implemented in \gra~, we propose an algorithm, i.e. \textit{Sorted Unique Sub-Sampling (SUSS)} that allows \textit{approximated} RWs to be computed to enable processing graphs that contain very high-degree nodes (degree \(> 10^6\)), unmanageable for the corresponding \textit{exact} analogous algorithms.
+Approximated RW can achieve edge-prediction performance comparable to those obtained by the corresponding \textit{exact} algorithm with a speed-up from two to three orders of magnitude (section~\ref{sec:methods:approximated_random_walks} and \ref{sub:Ens-rw}).